 People prefer open-source software to closed-source software for the following reasons:

 Open Source keeps the tech industry, especially mobile and Web app development companies, afloat and alive.
 More than 78.9% of websites on the Internet are made on PHP.
-A hilarious story tells the reality and importance of shared resources over proprietary ones.
+A hilarious story that tells the reality and importance of shared resources over proprietary ones.
 In 1911, Henry Ford won a challenge for a 2-cycle gasoline engine, the Selden patent, initially filed by George B. Selden.

 But then came the formation of the Motor Vehicle Manufacturers Association, which constituted a cross-licensing agreement among all US automotive manufacturers.
 It made the Selden patent worthless.